 We include compatibility tables for each version of the driver to guide your decisions on what versions you need to ensure your environment remains fully operational.

 We maintain the following tables for each driver:

 Read the sections below for detailed explanations of each table.

 In the MongoDB Compatibility tables, the columns are labeled with versions of MongoDB server and the rows are labeled with major release versions of the driver.

 The check marks (✓) indicate that the driver can access all the features of that specific version of MongoDB server unless those features have been deprecated or removed.

-If you are upgrading your server version, your current driver should continue to function properly, but may not be able to access the features introduced in the newer server versions.
+If you are upgrading your server version, check whether your current driver version is compatible.
 We recommend using the newest compatible driver when upgrading your server version.